barrycorrigan/react-weather-app/README.md

 # React Weather App

-Small React application using the Open Weather Map API with Axios and the UseState hookgit
+Small React application using the Open Weather Map API with Axios and the UseState hook.

 # React + Vite